Conserving threatened forests and mitigating climate change

 Regarding project governance, Eni participates in NCS projects to monitor project implementation with the view to ensure adherence to the REDD+ scheme and, in general, the alignment with the highest international standards for certification of carbon reduction.
 The direct participation allows to oversee every phase of project design and development, from planning to implementation up to verification of emission reductions, with an active role in project governance.

 In terms of targets, Eni is committed to offset residual GHG emission by a minimum of 15 million tonnes CO2eq per year by 2030.

 Actions in this pledge

 - Support the operating costs and activities of existing conservation areas, including advocacy for conservation policy

 Eni supports the conservation of forests ecosystems and landscapes through both REDD+ projects implementation and carbon credits acquisition.
-Eni has set an intermediate target of carbon offsets generation of over 6 million tons/year of CO2 by 2024.
-In terms of tracking, Eni periodically monitors the progress of each project considering the impacts of projects' activities, in terms of reduction of forests loss and degradation, costs, the timing of execution of the activities and any changes in the amount of generated credits, also through the active participation to project governance.
-In case of deviations, Eni analyses the causes and identifies the necessary corrections.
-At the first generation of carbon credits, Eni initiates the review process in which the performance indicators (KPI) are analyzed, aiming at identifying the lessons learned, adapting the development of the subsequent phases and possibly revising the REDD+ project portfolio in relation to the emission reduction objectives and financial constraints.
+In terms of tracking, Eni periodically monitors the progress of each project considering the impacts of projects activities, in terms of reduction of forest loss and degradation, the costs, the timing of execution of the activities and any changes in the planned amount of credits issued.
+In case of deviations, Eni analyses the causes and support the identification of the necessary corrections.
+At the generation of carbon credits, Eni runs a review process in which the performance indicators (KPI) are analysed, aiming at identifying the lessons learned, adapting the development of the subsequent phases and possibly revising the REDD+ project portfolio in relation to the emission reduction objectives and financial constraints.

 Enabling activities for trees and forest landscapes